sheplecjs/sampqle/README.md

 + 04t_test_perf.sh - *Loops though subquery and CTE versions 10 times reporting the query time*

 + 05_with_window.sql - *A window function is used to provide a total sales by product column*

++ 06_aggregations.sql - *Aggregations are performed to show highest spending users and their average session minutes*

++ **Timeseries**

++ 00_create.sql - *Using a variable declaration creates a database and populates a table*